-Winning over the fashion critics can be as difficult as getting into office, and as her husband rose to power in the political realm, Michelle Obama proved she, too, was a force to be reckoned with.
+Winning over the fashion critics can be as difficult as getting elected into public office.
+And as her husband rose to power in the political realm, Michelle Obama proved she, too, was a force to be reckoned with.
 It’s not just her strong, yet elegant demeanor or her obvious intelligence that won the world over.
-For many, it was her timeless and classic, yet somewhat daring style that made us love her.
+For many, it was her style that’s a blend of the timeless and classic with a touch of bold that made us love her.

-From her signature nipped-waist dresses and embellished cardigans to those shoulder-baring gowns and bold graphic prints, Mrs. Obama has been a force of style to reckon with since joining her husband on the campaign trail in 2008.
-How great of an impact does she have on fashion?
-The first lady generates a cool $2.7 billion in sales from an army of chic copycats.
+From her signature nipped-waist dresses and embellished cardigans to those shoulder-baring gowns and bold graphic prints, Mrs. Obama established her style status way back when she joined her husband on the campaign trail in 2008.
+And her impact on fashion is unmistakable.
+It was once estimated that the first lady had generated a cool $2.7 billion in sales from an army of chic copycats.

 How to Get Michelle Obama’s Style

 She’ll wear Alexander McQueen one day and a $34 H&M dress the next.
 And sometimes, she’ll even mix couture with off-the-rack in the same outfit.
 She wears ASOS and J.Crew regularly when making appearances, but she never, ever goes cheap on jewelry, shoes, and outerwear.